randomthingforsmth-beep/MC-managers-v2/README.md

 (i dont have bedrock btw)

-plz font mind the titles
+plz dont mind the titles